Mathanki/SpringBoot-Advance-OkHTTP/README.md

 # SpringBoot-Advance-OkHTTP

- Create HTTP Requests Using OkHttp in Java
+ Create a Rest Client using OkHttp library.
+ Create a Rest Client for GET, POST, PUT and DELETE HTTP request in Java.